tdegeus/pybind11_examples/README.md

     Then, compile with

     ```bash
-    -I /usr/local/Cellar/eigen/3.3.1/include/eigen3
+    clang++ -I/usr/local/Cellar/eigen/3.3.1/include/eigen3 ...
     ```

     (or something similar specialized to your installation).
+Note that, when properly configured, pkg-config can also be used to keep track of the paths.
+To compile

+    ```bash
+    clang++ `pkg-config --cflags eigen3` ...
+    ```

-Note that CMake can find Eigen independently (see below).
+     Along the same lines, CMake can also find Eigen independently (see below).

 ## CMake